chrisgrieser/nvim-tinygit/README.md

 > [!NOTE]
 > This requires that your git editor (or sequence editor) is set to use `nvim`.
-> You can do so with `git config --global core.editor "nvim"`.
+> You can do so by running `git config --global core.editor "nvim"`.

-If you want to disable those modifications, set:
+If you want to disable those modifications, add this to your config:

 ```lua
 vim.g.tinygit_no_rebase_ftplugin = true